 It is essential that you choose an attorney who is not afraid to fight hard for you no matter what the charges against you may be, who will treat you with the respect you deserve, and who will work tirelessly to insure that your rights are protected.
-Contact Austin criminal attorney Matthew Shrum for a free consultation.
+Contact our Austin sex crime attorney Matthew Shrum for a free consultation.

 The range of sex crimes in substantial.
 While some are misdemeanors, most of the offenses are serious felonies.
-And a conviction in most cases will lead to mandatory registration as a sex offender.
+A conviction in most cases will lead to mandatory registration as a sex offender.
 Here are some of the many sex offenses under Texas law:

 - Public Lewdness.
 This charge consists of sexual activity (intercourse, sexual contact, etc.) either in a public place, or, if it takes place in a private place, where the person is reckless about the presence of another individual who might be alarmed or offended by the conduct.
 Class A misdemeanor.